TinyTapeout/tinytapeout_www/content/guides/wokwi-submit-design/_index.md

 ---
-title: 'Submit Wokwi Design'
+title: 'Submit your Wokwi Design'
-linktitle: 'Submit Wokwi Design'
+linktitle: 'Submit your Wokwi Design'
-description: 'Submit Wokwi Design'
+description: 'Submit your Wokwi Design'
 weight: 60
 ---

-# How to Submit Your Design to Tiny Tapeout

 ## What You'll Achieve